Agos – Aonian Invocation

 Sons Of Apollo – MMXX - 80%

-It goes without saying that the performance is eminent, but few spins of the album later it’s clear that MMXX also delivers on the aspects its predecessor failed at.
+It goes without saying that the performance is eminent, but a few spins of the album later, it’s clear that MMXX also delivers on the aspects its predecessor failed at.

-Musically the band is in familiar waters as well, delivering a solid bland od classic and modern prog metal/rock.
-The album feels more diverse, but despite the diversity all songs fit well together, perhaps because the overall approach is consistent regardless the core of the song.
+Musically, the band is in familiar waters as well, delivering a solid bland of classic and modern Prog Metal/Rock.
+The album feels more diverse, but despite the diversity all songs fit well together, perhaps because the overall approach is consistent regardless of the core of the song.

 The album opens with a classic Dream Theater-ish “Goodbye Divinity” with especially Sherinian shining through with what resembles of hooks from his time with Dream Theater.
-The result is compact yet proggy song that would feel at home on band’s underrated 1997 album Falling Into Infinity.
-They follow it with far more Deep Purple/Rainbow inspired classic 70’s mid-tempo rocker “Wither To Black”.
-The good flow continues in a modern metal vein in form of “Asphyxiation”.
-Things slow down a bit in form of “Desolate July”, which is as catchy as anything you can imagine, and it does resample Dream Theater’s “Endless Sacrifice”, which truth be told did borrow a hook or two from Michael Jackson’s 1991 “Give Into Me”.
-Centerpiece of the album takes a more epic, dark and theatrical turn with “King Of Delusion”, which balances out perfectly with the first part of the album.
+The result is a compact yet Proggy song that would feel at home on the band’s underrated 1997 album Falling Into Infinity.
+They follow it with far more Deep Purple/Rainbow inspired classic ’70s mid-tempo rocker “Wither To Black”.
+The good flow continues in a modern metal vein in the form of “Asphyxiation”.
+Things slow down a bit in the form of “Desolate July”, which is as catchy as anything you can imagine, and it does resample Dream Theater’s “Endless Sacrifice”, which truth be told did borrow a hook or two from Michael Jackson’s 1991 “Give Into Me”.
+The centrepiece of the album takes a more epic, dark and theatrical turn with “King Of Delusion”, which balances out perfectly with the first part of the album.

-Next couple of songs maintain the high level, but the closer “New World Today” loses some of the bulletproof focus and flow, but this almost 16-minute long extravaganza is sure to please the fans who enjoy band’s jammy and flashy side, which was more present on the debut.
+The next couple of songs maintain the high level, but the closer “New World Today” loses some of the bulletproof focus and flow, but this almost 16-minute long extravaganza is sure to please the fans who enjoy the band’s jammy and flashy side, which was more present on the debut.

-As mentioned above all the band members deliver on colossal level with especially Soto impressing and Sheehan getting more room to prove just how unique his playing is.
+As mentioned above, all the band members deliver on a colossal level, with especially Soto impressing and Sheehan getting more room to prove just how unique his playing is.
 Bumblefoot is still to deliver those bone-chilling guitar leads that he belts-out in Art of Anarchy and Guns N’ Roses.

 www.sonsofapollo.com